-- 245. RowNum 45 to 50 are automatically calculated.
+- 250. For stress testing purposes and template mechanics, the adjustments to be included in RowNum 35 to 44 of CSV\LR\MDA shall be residual to the ones driven by the risk-based MDA (if any) and of the amount automatically calculated in RowNum 34. - 251.
+RowNum 45 to 50 are automatically calculated.
 RowNum 45 to 47 are linked to CSV\P&L, so that the P&L is automatically adjusted without any additional action needed from the bank.
-Considering that, according to section 6.4.3 of the methodological note, banks are requested to distribute exactly (i) the risk-based MDA in years of the scenario where only the risk-based MDA trigger is breached, (ii) the LR MDA in years of the scenario where only the LR MDA trigger is breached, (iii) the minimum of the risk-based MDA and the LR MDA in years of the scenario where both the risk-based MDA trigger and the LR MDA trigger are breached, RowNum 48 in CSV\LR\MDA shall be equal to (i) RowNum 38 of CSV\MDA in years of the scenario where only the scenario where only the LR MDA trigger is breached, (ii) the MDA trigger is breached, (ii) RowNum 33 of CSV\LR\MDA in years of the scenario where only the LR MDA trigger is breached, (ii) the MDA trigger is breached, (ii) the MDA trigger is breached, (ii) RowNum 33 of CSV\LR\MDA in years of the scenario where only the LR MDA trigger is breached, (iii) the minimum of RowNum 38 of CSV\MDA and RowNum 33 of CSV\LR\MDA in years of the scenario where both the risk-based MDA trigger are breached.
-Banks are requested to justify in the Explanatory note any deviation. - 246.
+41 Considering that, according to section 6.4.3 of the methodological note, banks are requested to distribute exactly (i) the risk-based MDA in years of the scenario where only the risk-based MDA trigger is breached, (ii) the LR MDA in years of the scenario where only the LR MDA trigger is breached, (iii) the minimum of the risk-based MDA and the LR MDA in years of the scenario where both the risk-based MDA trigger and the LR MDA trigger are breached, RowNum 48 in CSV\LR\MDA shall be equal to (i) RowNum 38 of CSV\MDA in years of the scenario where only the risk-based MDA trigger is breached, (ii) RowNum 33 of CSV\LR\MDA in years of the scenario where only the LR MDA trigger is breached, (iii) the minimum of RowNum 38 of CSV\MDA and RowNum 33 of CSV\LR\MDA in years of the scenario where both the risk-based MDA trigger and the LR MDA trigger are breached.
+Banks are requested to justify in the Explanatory note any deviation. - 252.
 RowNum 50 is included to make a final check on any breach that is still made by the bank with respect to the LR MDA trigger.
 If a bank was in breach when reporting RowNum 8, then RowNum 50 is expected to return a negative value only if the calculated LR MDA (as computed in RowNum 33) equals 0, which means the bank is still in breach even after having reduced all its distributions to zero.